dashpay/docs/masternodes/maintenance.rst

 - ``operatorReward``: The percentage of the block reward allocated to the operator as payment
 - ``"payoutAddress"``: A new or existing Dash address to receive the owner's masternode rewards

-Note that the operator is responsible for specifying their reward address in a separate transaction if you specify a non-zero ``operatorReward``.
+Note that the operator is responsible for specifying their own reward address in a separate ``update_service`` transaction if you specify a non-zero ``operatorReward``.
+The owner of the masternode collateral does not specify the operator's payout address.

 Example (remove line breaks if copying)::